nilearn/nilearn/doc/building_blocks/manipulating_mr_images.rst

 Functional MRI data has a low signal-to-noise ratio.
 When using simple methods that are not robust to noise, it is useful to smooth the data.
 Smoothing is usually applied using a Gaussian function with 4mm to 8mm full-width at half-maximum.
-The function `nilearn.image.smooth` accounts for potential anisotropy in the image affine.
+The function :func:`nilearn.image.smooth` accounts for potential anisotropy in the image affine.
 As many nilearn functions, it can also use file names as input parameters.